vessi/erlcourses/lecture_03.md

 ## String

 * detected from list heuristically
-* concatenated if written adjacent (only for 2 adjacent strings)
+* concatenated if written adjacent
 ---
 # Pseudo-types
 ## String

 * detected from list heuristically
-* concatenated if written adjacent (only for 2 adjacent strings)
+* concatenated if written adjacent
 * operates as list in BEAM
 ---
 # Pseudo-types
 ## String

 * detected from list heuristically
-* concatenated if written adjacent (only for 2 adjacent strings)
+* concatenated if written adjacent
 * operates as list in BEAM

 ```erlang-repl